hellkvist/hellkvist.github.io/index.md

 ---
 ## Presentations

-<a href="https://www.youtube.com/watch?v=z1TFZFGipG4&ab_channel=RISEResearchInstitutesofSweden" target="_blank">	Presentation </a> at RISE Research Institutes of Sweden, "Fake it until you make it: Fake features can improve estimation performance.", in their Seminar Series ``Learning Machines Seminars".
+<a href="https://www.youtube.com/watch?v=z1TFZFGipG4&ab_channel=RISEResearchInstitutesofSweden" target="_blank">	Presentation</a>, September 15th 2022, at RISE Research Institutes of Sweden, "Fake it until you make it: Fake features can improve estimation performance.", in their Seminar Series ``Learning Machines Seminars".
 I present our work published in our paper

 ---
 ## List of Publications